Total Knee Replacement

 Type of Anaesthetic

-Hip replacement surgery requires anesthesia.
+Knee replacement surgery requires anaesthesia.
 Your input and preference help the anaesthetic team decide whether to use general anesthesia, which makes you unconscious, or spinal anesthesia, which leaves you awake but unable to feel pain from your waist down.
 You can discuss these options with your anaesthetist.

 You’ll be given an intravenous antibiotic before, during and after the procedure to help prevent post-surgical infection.
 Unless contraindicated you will also be given tranexamic acid, which reduces your risk of intraoperative bleeding and need for blood transfusion.
 Local anaesthetic is injected around the hip joint at the end of surgery in order to minimize your post- operative pain.